rsigma engine daemonπ

 -p, --pipeline <PIPELINES> | Processing pipeline(s) to apply.
 Builtin names (ecs_windows, sysmon) or YAML file paths.
 Repeatable. |

 --source <FILE_OR_DIR> | External source file(s) or directory of source files.
 Repeatable.
 Loads dynamic source declarations independently of any pipeline file.
 A file path loads one YAML file with a top-level sources: block; a directory path loads all *.yml/*.yaml files in it, alphabetically.
-Source IDs must be unique across all --source files and all pipeline-embedded sources: blocks.
-See Dynamic Pipeline Sources. |
+Source IDs must be unique across every --source file (pipeline-embedded sources: blocks are deprecated and counted in the same uniqueness check; see Dynamic Pipeline Sources). |

 --allow-remote-include | Allow include: directives in pipelines to reference remote (HTTP/NATS) sources.
 Off by default for security. |